Prince Leopold Island: Fauna

 Large numbers of arctic seabirds, thick-billed murres, northern fulmars, black-legged kittiwakes, and black guillemots breed on the cliff ledges, arriving in the vicinity in May or early June and departing by mid-September.
-Intermittent study since the 1970s record regular habitation by approximately 155,000 mating pairs of various species, nesting annually on cliff faces around the circumference of the island.
+Intermittent studies since the 1970s record regular habitation by approximately 155,000 mating pairs of various species, nesting annually on cliff faces around the circumference of the island.
 The island is one of the most important locations for breeding marine birds in the Canadian Arctic, having larger numbers and a greater diversity of species than any other site in the region.
 Other birds nest in smaller numbers: brant geese, common eiders, parasitic jaegers, ravens and snow bunting.
 Glaucous gulls, which regularly predate on the eggs and sometimes adults of the other species, have similar sized nesting population, of about 75 pairs.

 The surrounding sea-ice around the island breaks up relatively early, in March or April, and the nearby waters of Lancaster Sound and Barrow Strait becomes rich with nutrients towards the late spring and early summer when it thaws, resulting in high ecological productivity.
 Abundant plankton supports fish and crustacean populations, in turn becoming food for nearby birds and numerous species of marine mammals.
 Beluga, and bowhead whales, narwhals, walruses, and ringed and bearded seals roam nearby.

 The only resident land mammals are a small population of northern collared lemmings, though visits by larger mammals - caribou, hares, foxes, and bears - are recorded.